 List your hobbies and interests only if they can help you match the company culture.
 Most employers are on the lookout for a perfect fit—someone who shares their values and attitude.
 Plus, some hobbies are more than pastime activities.
 If you wrote for a school journal or run a blog, that makes for a great addition to your projects and activities section.

-Pro Tip: Do not try to game the system by listing overly job-specific hobbies.
-What do we mean?
-Say you are trying to land a job as a programmer—do not say that reading books about programming is your hobby.
-This is implied and expected.
-And it will look naive once listed on your résumé.
+Pro Tip #3: Do not try to game the system by listing overly job-specific hobbies.
+If you are trying to land a job as a programmer, do not say that reading books about programming is your hobby.
+This is implied, and it could look silly on your résumé.